Educational Leadership, EdD

 - Change agents and reflective practitioners who stimulate interest in using national databases to address educational issues.

-- Professionals who can effectively utilize education software tools for data collection and data analysis, and adopt other information technology to broaden their vision of learning.
+- Professionals who can effectively utilize education software tools for data collection & data analysis, and adopt other information technology to broaden their vision of learning.

 - Self-aware and ethical professionals who demonstrate ethical and professional competence in their chosen disciplines.